September 24 - 28, 2018- Global Health Course

 This course prepares its participants for international experiences and future global health work.
 The interactive training incorporates readings, lectures, small group problem based learning exercises, technical skill sessions, and a disaster simulation exercise.

-Click here to preview the agenda!
+Click here to see the 2017 agenda!

 Learning Objectives for the Two Week Course